AgateHQ/axate-developer-docs/docs/amp/amp-integration.md

 This guide is is for custom AMP integration with your pre-existing site and/or CMS.
 A WordPress plugin guide will be available in the future.

-The following assumes a templating system (e.g. JSP, Groovy, Twig, Mustache, etc).
+The following assumes a templating system (e.g. JSP, Twig, Mustache, Jinja2, etc).

+&nbsp;

 ### Preparing Template for Axate Wallet

 #### Including Canonical Reference